 If you notice your guinea pig has some bald spots, you might become alarmed.
-Here are the most common causes and treatments.
+Here are the most common causes of balding in guinea pigs and treatments.

 Causes of Guinea Pig Hair Loss